 INST (Instruct) - Enter an Instruct when first reporting the trade, or when reporting a trade after its earlier report has been canceled or reversed.
 In other words, use INST only once while a trade identified by a unique Master Reference Number (MAST or X-REF) is stored on RTTM or RTRS.
-RTRS will not accept an Instruct for a customer or IDRO trade more than 90 days after trade date, or for an inter-dealer trade more than one year after trade date.
+RTRS will accept an Instruct for a customer, IDRO or interdealer trade with a trade date of January 2, 2002 or later, although it will mark such a submission as late if not submitted by the deadline.

 CANC (Cancel) - Enter a Cancel for an inter-dealer trade only before a match has been made by RTTM.
-Enter a Cancel for a customer trade or IDRO only within 90 days of the initial submission date.
+Enter a Cancel for a customer trade or IDRO up to 24 months after trade date.

-MDFC (Modify) - Enter a Modify for an inter-dealer trade to modify any field except CUSIP on the day of submission before a match has been made by RTTM.
-Enter a Modify for an inter-dealer trade only to modify the X-REF or regulatory fields after submission date or after a match has been made, but not more than one year after the initial submission date (trade date).
-Enter a Modify for a customer trade or IDRO only to modify the X-REF or regulatory data, not more than 90 days after initial submission date.
+MDFC (Modify) - Enter a Modify for an inter-dealer trade to modify any field except CUSIP before a match has been made by RTTM.
+Enter a Modify for an inter-dealer trade to modify match data (except CUSIP number, market of execution) until the match is achieved (but, for syndicate or target syndicate submissions, only on submission date).
+For an interdealer trade, enter modifications of the X-REF or regulatory fields after a match has been made.
+Enter a Modify for a customer trade or IDRO up to 24 months after trade date.